germaniuss/liboauth/README.md

 APIs since they might limit incoming trafic but will be usefull for many others.

+- [ ] Decent return type for the response.
+Currently the bare header and response are returned.
+The response code and any errors should be handled.

 ### Next steps

 Add error codes to be returned when something fails.